George Town Literary Festival: History

-GTLF was initiated in 2011 by former Chief Minister of Penang, Lim Guan Eng.
-Debuting with a line-up of 5 writers, the festival's last edition featured over 80 writers and speakers while its upcoming edition will take place from 21–24 November 2019.
-Since 2016, the festival has been organised by the Penang Convention & Exhibition Bureau.
-Previously, Penang Global Tourism led production from 2011-2014 while Penang Institute took charge in 2015.
+The George Town Literary Festival (GTLF) was initiated in 2011 by former Chief Minister of Penang, Lim Guan Eng, debuting with a line-up of five writers.
+Penang Global Tourism led production from 2011-2014, while Penang Institute took charge in 2015.
+Penang Institute organised the festival in 2024.

 The festival's first eight editions (with the exception of 2014) were curated by Bernice Chauly under the direction of the State Government of Penang.
 She was appointed festival director in 2015 and continued leading the curatorial team until 2018.

 2011: History & Heritage: Where are our Stories?

 GTLF's inaugural edition was themed “History & Heritage: Where are our Stories?” and comprised 7 events held across 26 & 27 November 2011.
 Taking place in the then-newly established China House and the Eastern & Oriental Hotel, the festival's five headliners were Malaysian authors Muhammed Haji Salleh, Farish A. Noor, Iskandar Al-Bakri, Shih-Li Kow and Tan Twan Eng.